rpgreview/papersandpaychecks/pnp.md

 **Firearms**

 A Firearms skill check is used whenever a character uses a portable barrelled weapon that launches projectiles with powered force which invariably operates by pointing and the weapon at the target and releasing with a trigger.
-There are optional specialisations for handguns, rifles, and even esoteric anachronisms such as muskets and crossbows. {what about tasers?}
+There are optional specialisations for handguns, rifles, and even esoteric anachronisms such as muskets and crossbows.

 **Gymnastics**